Grammar Rules: Fewer or Less

 She has less interest in reading than her brother does.

 Note that books can be counted item by item.
-However, interest is not a thing that can be counted, though we can discuss how much of it someone has.
+However, interest is not a thing that can be counted, although we can discuss how much of it someone has.

 The basic difference here is countability.
 Use fewer for countable nouns like individuals, cars, and pens.
-Use less for uncountable nouns such as love, time, and interest.
+Use less for uncountable nouns such as love, time, and respect.
 Do note, however, that there are some sticky spots to watch out for when determining whether you should use fewer or less.
 For example, you might need less paper but you will need fewer sheets of paper.
+You have fewer pennies but less money.
+You want fewer chocolate bars but less candy.

 Fewer or Less

-Now you know how to tell the difference.
+Now you know how to tell the difference between fewer or less.

 Do you have questions about correctly using fewer or less or any other word pairs?
 Maybe you have something to add to this linguistic look at tricky adjectives.
 Share your thoughts by leaving a comment and let’s discuss.